University of Wisconsin–Madison

 March Session Topic Announced

 Between Stimulus and Response: Self-care for Servant Leaders “Between stimulus and response is a space.
 In that space is our power to choose our response.
 In our response lies our growth and freedom.”
-This quote attributed to Victor Frankl will ground our conversation about finding that space and how it contributes to self-care for leaders and nurtures …
+This quote, attributed to Victor Frankl, will ground our conversation about finding that space and how it contributes to self-care for leaders …

 Leadership – Beauty and the Beast